spiceai/docs/spiceaidocs/docs/machine-learning/index.md

 :::warning[Early Preview]

-Machine Learning (ML) is in preview and is subject to modifications.
+Machine Learning (ML) and Language Models (LM) are in preview and are subject to modifications.

 :::

-ML models can be defined similarly to [Datasets](../reference/spicepod/datasets.md).
+Models can be defined similarly to [Datasets](../reference/spicepod/datasets.md).
 The runtime will load the model for inference.

 Example: